Aditya-Rajgor/Personal-Projects/ZOMATO Start-to-End Project/README.md

 <img src='Images/8am.png' height=280> <img src='Images/9am.png' height=280>

+## Questions
+1. Which Cousine Restaurent has most counts in all restaurents?
+2. Which cousine type restaurent is rare?
+3. Which Cousine's restaurents has most counts (in pair) from all restaurents?
+4. Which Area has most number of zomato restaurents?
+5. Which area is famous for which cousine type?
+6. Which cousine is most popular in Whole vadodara?
+7. which cousine type restaurents is cheap for 2 persons?
+8. Which cousine type you recommend someone to order who's not fimiliar to vadodara's best?
+9. Which cousine type restaurent is cheaper or costly in Alkapuri Area?
+And which restaurent to choose if you are in Alkapuri Area?
+10. In specific area at specific time which restaurent is best and what are the other options?

+**Check the Notebook for these anwers**

 **This plot shows that when time is 7:00 am there is only one restaurent open in Alkapuri(Chaa ni Lari) and when time is 8:00 am there is lots of restaurents being opened but we are seeing the result of top 5 restaurents.
 Pretty cool right!**